wrsx/compose-router/README.md

 # Compose Router

-A typed, composition-embedded navigation library for Compose Multiplatform.
-The navigation graph lives inside your composition, nested navigators scope state naturally, and the type system checks which screens belong to which navigator — at declaration and at navigation.
+Compose Router is a navigation library for Compose Multiplatform.
+Routers are declared in composition, and nested navigators are owned by the entries that create them.
+Screens declare which navigator they belong to, so the same relationship is checked when routes are registered and when navigation occurs.

 ```kotlin
 @Serializable object Root : NavigationRoot